Event Orchestration

 Event Fields allow you to copy important data from any combination of source event fields into any PagerDuty Common Event Format (CEF) field.
 Translate difficult machine terms and code into helpful context for responders so they can effectively respond to the problem.
 Event Fields can also be used to enhance PagerDuty AIOps capabilities by customizing alerts, influencing the Intelligent Alert Grouping and Intelligent Triage machine learning algorithms.

-Enrich and update any CEF field or even create new key values within the Custom Details object using custom variables.
+Enrich and update any CEF field or even create new key values within the Custom Details object using custom rule variables.
 When events are sent to PagerDuty, they are transformed into Common Event Format.
 You can replace any CEF field or even create new key values within the Custom Details object.

 📘